 Want to score major investment and massive PR?
-Just win TechCrunch Disrupt next month in New York.
+Just win TechCrunch Disrupt at their next conference.
 The winner walks away with the $50,000 grand prize and often millions more from investors.
 But how do you win the top spot?

-I ran the data analysis on TechCrunch conference winners dating back from 2007 by using a set of quantifiable variables.
+I ran the data analysis on TechCrunch conference winners from 2007-2014 by using a set of quantifiable variables.
 The analysis included companies such as Mint.com, GetAround, and UberConference.
 The results: there are powerful guidelines you can use to make your pitch great.

 Here are the top six:

 1. Give a relatable demo.
 Show your demo in a way that the audience can personally experience.
 Some winners walked through the demo as-if they were a customer, including RedBeacon in 2009 and YourMechanic in 2012.
 Others like Lock8 in 2013 simply created scenarios that showed (not told) the functions.
 As an aside, winners on average demoed two scenarios.
 11 of 11 winners made their demo relatable.

 2. 30/90 Rule.
 Intro your problem in 30 seconds if it’s simple, 90 seconds if it’s obscure.
 In 2011, GetAround succinctly described the problem of idle cars in only a couple sentences; later in 2013, Enigma outlined the esoteric issues of public data access in 90 seconds.
 10 of 11 winners followed this rule.

 3. Deliver at least 3 benefits.
 Translate features of your product into value for the customer.
 When Layer presented their open communications platform in 2013, the team said (feature) they provide the UI as an open source component so (benefit) “you can get started really quickly with messaging and calls.”
 10 of 11 winners delivered multiple benefits.